-- 1 HOLY GHOST, dispelour sadness, Pierce the clouds of sinful night:

-- Come, thou source of sweetest gladness,
+1 Holy Ghost, dispelour sadness, Pierce the clouds of sinful night: Come, thou source of sweetest gladness.

-- Breathe thy life, and spread thy light !
+Breathe thy life, and spread thy

+light!
-- Loving Spirit, God of peace,

-- Great distributor of grace, Rest upon this congregation !
+Loving Spirit, God of peace, Great distributor of grace, Rest upon this congregation!
 Hear, O hear our supplication.

-- 2 From that height which knows no measure,
+2 From that height which knows no measure.

-- As a gracious shower descend : Bringing down the richest treasure
+As a gracious shower descend:

+Bringing down the richest treasure

-- Man can wish, or God can send.
+Man can wish, or God can send.

-- O thou Glory, shining down

-- From the Father and the Son, Grant us thy illumination ?
+O thou Glory, shining down From the Father and the Son, Grant us thy illumination!
 Rest upon this congregation.

-- 3 Come, thou best of all donations,
+3 Come, thou best of all donations,

-God can give, or we implore; Having thy sweet consolations,
+God can give, or we implore; Having thy sweet consolations, We need wish for nothing more: Come, with unction and with

-guide.
-Let thy kind, effectual grace Turn our feet from evil ways;

 power,

-Show thyself our new Creator, And conform us to thy nature.

-We need wish for nothing more: Come, with unction and with

-On our souls thy graces shower ;
+On our souls thy graces shower;

 Author of the new creation,

+Make our hearts thy habitation.
-4 Manifest thy love for ever,\

-Fence as in on every side, In distress be our reliever ;
+4 Manifest thy love for ever, Fence us in on every side, In distress be our reliever; Guard and teach, support and